 Optimising your texts with keywords will let Google know that your content answers users’ queries.

-And when users find your blog by inserting specific keywords, that means your content is relevant.
+And when users find your blog by inserting specific keywords, your content is relevant.

-You can use free tools such as Google Trends or paid services like Ahrefs to research specific keywords to draw in your target audience.
+You can use free tools like Google Trends or paid services like Ahrefs to research specific keywords to draw in your target audience.